Trending

 IMDb rating: 8.2/10

-"Inside Job" is an eye-opening documentary that dives deep into the 2008 financial crisis
+"Inside Job" is an eye-opening documentary that dives deep into the 2008 financial crisis.

+It’s one of the best movies about finance.
 The film exposes how greed and corruption in the banking industry led to the collapse of the global economy.

 What makes "Inside Job" stand out among the finance movies on this list is its simple yet powerful storytelling.
 In 2011, it won an Academy Award for Best Documentary Feature, sparking conversations about financial regulation and accountability.